janinewhite/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-U of A Data Analytics Bootcamp Homework 9

 I created a website based on Standford's Mass Shooting in America dataset using Pandas, Google Maps API, and Bootstrap.